ten7/handbook.ten7.com/_pages/05_howwedothings.md

 ### Slack

 Slack is the tool we use daily for team and project communication.
 We’ve installed a ton of custom emoji packs in Slack, to keep things from getting too serious.
 You’ll be using the Slack status and Slack channels.
-Please add your profile photo and your personal pronouns in parentheses next to your "full name" when you first log in.
+Please fill out your profile and add your photo and your personal pronouns in parentheses next to your "full name" when you first log in.

 ### Slack Status